 Over the years, I’ve found that it’s easier to point out the mistakes of others than it is to avoid making my own.

-The flyer had nine typographic or punctuation errors.
+The flyer had nine typos.
 Nine.

 By showing a lack of attention to detail in his own work, how can he expect his prospects to be confident that he won’t do the same for them?

 In full disclosure, I’m guilty of more than my share of typos.
 Oh boy, have I made some big ones!
 When print was still king, errors became very costly.
-And I’m a former proofreader who should know better.

-A Road to Recovery
+A road to recovery

 Related Posts